How many Cars Can Enter a Cargo Plane?

 The Boeing C17 Globemaster III is a genuinely iconic cargo aircraft.

 Large and in charge, the U.S. Air Force and its allies worldwide predominately use this four-engine military transport aircraft.
-It can carry up to 170,900 pounds of cargo over intercontinental distances, the equivalent of packing a crane in its underbelly.
+It can carry up to 170,900 pounds of freight over intercontinental distances, the equivalent of packing a crane in its underbelly.

-The C17 Globemaster can hold three combat-ready Stryker vehicles or 10 HMMWV (Humvees) as a deployment load and can even transport M1 Abrams battle tanks.
+The C17 Globemaster can hold three combat-ready Stryker vehicles or 10 HMMWV (Humvees) as a deployment load and can even cart M1 Abrams battle tanks.
 279 of these beasts were produced for the U.S. Air Force.

 5) Antonov An 124 Ruslan